ninsuo/symfony-collection/README.md

 **MVC compliance**

-If you do not want to put the collection selector in your form type but want to place it in your view instead, you can do:
+If you do not want to put the collection selector in your form type but want to place it in your view instead, you can use:

 ```jinja
 <div class="collection" data-collection="{{ form.myCollection.vars.id }}">